LJI-Bioinformatics/Excel-Reverse-Complement/README.md

 # Excel-Reverse-Complement
-A simple add-in for Excel supplying one function to calculate the reverse complement of a DNA sequence
+A simple add-in for Excel supplying functions to calculate the reverse, complement, and reverse-complement of a DNA or RNA sequence.

 ## Installation